Events and Campaigns

 Child Abuse Prevention Month

 April is a time to raise awareness about child abuse.
 If you suspect a child is being abused, call the FCCS 24-hour Child Abuse Hotline at (614) 229-7000.
 FCCS participates in several events during this month to educate the public about child abuse prevention, including Wear Blue Day.
-Click here to view pictures from Wear Blue Day 2016.
+Click here to view photos from Wear Blue Day 2017.

 Child Abuse Prevention Breakfast